elemprod/lptask/README.md

 collection of reusable buffered tasks which can be dynamically allocated at runtime.
 Once a task is removed from the task pool at allocation, it is accessed in the same way that a regular buffered task would be.
-The task remains allocated until the task is stopped at which point it returns to the pool and can be allocated again for other purposes.
+The task remains allocated until the task is stopped, at which point it returns to the pool and can be allocated again for other purposes.

 A task pool is defined with the `SCHED_TASK_POOL_DEF()` macro.
 The macro